Arsenal21/software-license-manager/software-license-manager/readme.txt

 == Changelog ==

 = 4.4 =
-- The follower UI improvements were submitted by Brian DiChiara.
+- The following UI improvements were submitted by Brian DiChiara.
 A big Thank You to @solepixel
 - Adds domain to license search.
 - Retain search term value in search field.
 - Better UI for deleting domains: